A Complete Guide to Travel Agent Schools, 2024 [+Comparison Chart]

 Evaluating the strength of a travel school's curriculum may seem hard if you have no industry experience.
 But I'm here to give you a few pointers on how to gauge if it's up to snuff for what you need:

-3. Does it prepare you to become an independent contractor or an employee?
+• Does it prepare you to become an independent contractor or an employee?
 A curriculum will be very different based on whether or not you want to become an employee or an independent contractor.
-If you want to work for a retail location as an employee, familiarity with GDS is going to be an asset; a broad overview of cruise lines and popular destinations like Jamaica, Mexico and DR is critical.
-But if you're going to be an independent contractor, it's important that the area of study aligns closely with what you want to do.
+If you want to work for a retail location as an employee, familiarity with GDS may be an asset; a broad overview of cruise lines and popular destinations like Jamaica, Mexico and Europe is likely critical.
+But if you're going to be an independent contractor, it's important that the area of study aligns closely with what you want to sell.
 It might seems like choosing a niche is putting the cart before the horse, but homing in on a specialty can help you choose a travel agent school.

 5. What are the program goals & do they succeed?